Schian/CCNA/JITL_CCNA/notes/20_stp.md

   - Setting a switch to secondary will set the STP priority to 28,672 or 4096 more than the primary.
 Whichever is the lower.
   - See [Part 2 - Config](#part-2---config) for commands.

+## STP Toolkit

+At the time I am taking this course, Jeremy is updating it to reflect the CCNA 1.1 update.
+He has released some videos improving the STP part of the course but it isn't finalised at this point, as he is devoting more time to the new or changed topics.

+### PortFast

+### BPDU Guard & BPDU Filter

+### Root Guard

+### Loop Guard

 ## Configuration

 ### Part 1 - Lab